sjn/introducing-se/docs.md

 [comment]: # (|||)

 #### Reasons to return

 Some conversations may require several sessions.

 \
-Give your conversation partner reasons to look forward to them!
+Offer your conversation partner reasons to look forward to&nbsp;them!

 \
 *«That was a good ques&shy;tion.
 You're making me think!»*

 [comment]: # (!!!)

 ### 7. Consider & prepare